golanlevin/DrawingWithMachines/assignments/2025/03_line/README.md

 	* **Note 1**: For this particular exercise, you are not permitted to use Z-axis pressure.
 	* **Note 2**: Sadly, the p5.js/Processing [`strokeWeight()`](https://p5js.org/reference/p5/strokeWeight/) command will not be helpful for generating plottable SVGs.
 * 🌶️ For an optional challenge, **extend** your function so that it can produce a polyline with continuously-variable thickness.
 In other words, specify your thickened polyline using `(x,y, weight)` points that each specify their local thickness.
 * **Use** your function to create a *simple "test-sheet design"* that uses at least three line weights.
-You may use any color pen(s) and any color paper, but your design should allow for direct comparison between lines of different weights that were drawn with the same pen. *(Keep your test-sheet design simple, please, and save your time for the larger projects below.)*
+You may use any color pen(s) and any color paper, but your design should allow for direct comparison between lines of different weights that were drawn with the same pen. *(Keep your test-sheet design simple, please; save your time for the larger projects below.)*
 * **Plot** your test-sheet design on 8.5x11" or 9x12" paper.
 For this project, I recommend using either [AxiDraw](https://github.com/golanlevin/DrawingWithMachines/blob/main/rpi_standalone/README.md), HP7475A, or [Line-Us](https://github.com/golanlevin/DrawingWithMachines/tree/main/machines/line-us) plotters. **Note**: If you use the HP7475A, you will need to convert SVG to HPGL using *vpype*; see [these instructions](https://github.com/golanlevin/DrawingWithMachines/blob/main/generating_svg/vpype_svg_prep/README.md), and this [one-sheet PDF for using the HP7475A](https://github.com/golanlevin/DrawingWithMachines/blob/main/machines/hp7475a/hp7475a-one-sheet/hp7475a-one-sheet.md).
 * **Scan** or **photograph** your test-sheet design.
 * **Scan** or **photograph** your hand-made tests as well.